 Despite the significant financial costs and health implications of musculoskeletal disease, there is little clinical research identifying population needs and trends and comparing outcomes of different treatment approaches.

-DCRI Musculoskeletal Research is a multi-disciplinary research team working towards discoveries to reduce the impact of musculoskeletal pain on health, physical function, and quality of life.
+The DCRI's Musculoskeletal group is a multidisciplinary research team working toward discoveries to reduce the impact of musculoskeletal pain on health, physical function, and quality of life.

-- Predicting and preventing transition from acute to chronic musculoskeletal pain
+- Predicting and preventing the transition from acute to chronic musculoskeletal pain

 - Establishing optimal care pathways for common operative and non-operative musculoskeletal conditions

-- Determining efficacy and effectiveness of non-pharmacological treatments
+- Determining the efficacy and effectiveness of non-pharmacological treatments

 - Identifying age-specific mechanisms of chronic pain and physical function decline